fatfisz/sobanko/README.md

 [You can play the game here thanks to the GitHub Pages](http://fatfisz.github.io/sobanko/).

+Thanks to my friend Bartosz Gąsowski for giving me the idea to make this game.

 ## Requirements

 The project requires [Node.js](https://nodejs.org/) and npm (comes with Node.js) to be installed.